pjs_ a year ago

 I ran it in the background for a very high mutation rate for a long time and it managed to come up with something very different---a little wheel attached to a big wheel, which bounces around and goes over all the obstacles.

-gavinsyancey 16 days ago
+gavinsyancey a year ago

 So boxcar2d, but without flash.